 Many Yucatecans are of Mayan descent and many of them work in every field from hospitality to agriculture and admin.
 While the Mayan World Museum pales in comparison to the Anthropology Museum in Mexico City, it gives a great insight into the regional history of the Yucatan.
-Even if you have visited the Mexico City anthropology museum, it is still worth visiting both places.

 Have dinner at a Yucatan hacienda